Security incident reporting - official channels.

 - Insider threats or policy violations with security implications

-Before contacting external authorities, document these essential details:
+Before contacting external authorities, capture these essentials:

 - Date and time of discovery